 When it comes to a great value-oriented beanie, look no further.The only detail is that it will hold onto sweat a little bit more than a high-performance beanie, so you will have to wash it from time to time to keep the smell and sweat stains out.

-- [Super bright and 5 Mode] --- CREE LED (100,000 hours lifespan) with a super bright 500 lumen light your way up to 500ft on the brightest modes ; 5 Modes:High / Medium / Low /SOS Strobe /Sensor,Two switch separate control different mode, you don’t need to go through all modes to turn it off .
+- [Super bright and 5 Mode] --- C-REE LED (100,000 hours lifespan) with a super bright 500 lumen light your way up to 500ft on the brightest modes ; This Rechargeable Headlamp 5 Modes:High / Medium / Low /SOS Strobe /Sensor,Two switch separate control different mode, you don’t need to go through all modes to turn this headband light off .